Here is how therapy works, how to be a good client, and how to find a good therapist.

 This isn't hyperbole.
 And it's not because there is something fundamentally wrong about you!
 It's because whenever we come into contact with something that hurts, in a supportive environment, we feel more of it.

-As the work continues , we start noticing more and feeling more.
+As the work continues, you will start noticing more and feeling more.
 If you aren't used to this, it can be distressing.
 Don't be discouraged though, we will make sure you have the tools and skills you'll need to manage those new sensations.
 The upside is that while you may feel more discomfort, you will also feel more joy, connection and love!

 Not every approach will work for you.